samskivert/website/blog/content/2022/03/firebase-complaints.md

-This tale of woe has been ongoing for over two years now, so I have suppressed most of the horrific memories in order to continue functioning as a human being, but I will dredge up and describe a few things to pave the road toward the latest affronts to basic decency.
+This tale of woe has been ongoing for over two years now, so I have suppressed most of the horrific memories in order to continue functioning as a human being, but I will dredge up and describe a few things to pave the road toward the latest crimes against basic decency.
 I can only hope that writing about them will ease the pain.

 ## We have eyes on the package